 EDT 674 Learning with Technology: Effective Strategies, 3 cr.

-To receive the Master of Arts in Education degree with an Educational Technology emphasis, the candidate must meet the following criteria:
+To receive the Master of Arts in Education degree with an Educational Technology emphasis, candidates must meet the following criteria:

-- Completion of the course work or its equivalent with at least a 3.00 grade point average on a 4.0 scale
+- Completion of the coursework or its equivalent with a minimum GPA of 3.00 (on a 4.00 scale)

-- Grades below "C" (2.00) are not counted toward meeting degree requirements.
+- Grades below C are not counted toward meeting degree requirements

 - Successful completion of all three program gates